bh90210/mlsic/docs/_posts/2024-08-27-markov-chains.md

 12 0.12
 ...
 ```
 _Excerpt of the harmonics table.
-First column is the partial (the 2nd, the 3rd etc) and the second column is the amplitude of the partial._
+First column is the partial (the 2nd, the 3rd etc) and the second column is the factor to multiply against the fundamental amplitude to derive the amplitude of the partial._

 The final step is to save the generated audio files and export the new models that will be used as seeds for the next n generation.